TokaMohsen/MasterDetailsAPISearch/README.md

 Getting Started

 1.Clone the repo and run FlickrSearch.xcodeproj

 2.the only Pod used is SDWebImage

-3.Create a Flickr API key and replace placeholder with key in FlickrProvider.swift The Flickr API
+3.Create a Flickr API key and replace placeholder with key in FlickerAPISearch.swift The Flickr API